goedgeai/dropt-cli/README.md

 ## Run a DrOpt Project
-An optimization problem runs on the DrOpt service is called a __project__.
+An optimization problem runs on the Dr.Opt service is called a __project__.

 We will use __an ML model tuning problem__